15 Best Tourist Spots in the Philippines: Beaches, Diving Spots, Rivers, Waterfalls, Historic Sites

 Cliche as it sounds, White Beach is truly postcard-perfect, with tall coconut trees lined up and crystal-clear calm waters rounding up its unmatched beauty, making it the top attraction in Boracay tours and the best tourist destination in the Philippines.
 Those who want to indulge during their holiday can also do so as Boracay is home to some of the best 5 star hotels in the Philippines, as well as several honeymoon resorts and some of the best beach resorts in the Philippines.
 You can also have a workation here.

 As its gorgeous sunsets (the skies turn from mellow pink to fiery red) come to an end, this tiny island comes alive with its busy nightlife, earning a reputation of being a party destination where you can also join pub crawl tours.

 There are plenty of things to do in Boracay, and you can add other spots to your Boracay itinerary, including Puka Beach and Diniwid Beach, both of which offer a quiet respite and some of the best relaxing vibes during the daytime.
-Other top things to do in Boracay include White Beach tours and activities like Boracay banana boat riding, Boracay jetskiing, paddleboarding, paraw sailing in Boracay, snorkeling in Boracay, helmet diving in Boracay, and parasailing in Boracay.
+Other things you can do in Boracay include White Beach tours and activities like Boracay banana boat riding, Boracay jetskiing, paddleboarding, paraw sailing in Boracay, snorkeling in Boracay, helmet diving in Boracay, and parasailing in Boracay.

 Plan Your Ultimate Escape to the Philippines

 Aside from its spectacular views, the Philippines is also home to one of the most hospitable, warm, and free-spirited people you will ever meet.
 Before you finalize your online trip booking or your Philippines holiday packages, read more of our Philippines travel guides to help you plan the ultimate escape and learn the reasons why you should visit the Philippines.

 Get weekly Philippine travel inspiration right to your inbox!
 Click here to sign up